 Our initial response was all hands to the pumps but it was clear that just working harder was not going to change our outcomes enough.
 We needed to reduce operating costs by 25%, increase output by 30%, improve the quality of our services and increase marketing programs and spend.
 The organization required substantial change, painful decisions needed to be made and we needed a committed team from top to bottom for any chance of success.

 We are now a year through the process and the turnaround is well underway.
-I n less than 8 months we doubled customer satisfaction and there is more to do; business already is up 11% overall with some hotels reporting increases of over 50% in bookings; staff turnover for the last 6 months has been nil.
-We have launched two new marketing programs; four new support/training programs and our Quality Assurance audits have shown accuracy increases from 48% to 97% in less than a year.
+In less than 8 months we doubled customer satisfaction and there is more to do; business already is up 11% overall with some hotels reporting increases of over 50% in bookings; staff turnover for the last 6 months has been nil.
+We have launched two new marketing programmes; four new support/training programmes and our Quality Assurance audits have shown accuracy increases from 48% to 97% in less than a year.
 This in addition to maintaining all existing services has been achieved with 25% fewer people.
 Another huge benefit is that the head office is a much happier and satisfying place to be.

-The simple truth is that TOZER CONSULTING’s assistance has proved vital in our turnaround and was and is the critical factor in the speed of change we have been able to achieve.”
+The simple truth is that Jeremy Tozer's assistance has proved vital in our turnaround and was and is the critical factor in the speed of change we have been able to achieve.”

 Robert Anderson – CEO Best Western Australia